Are New Cameras Overrated? The Winning Case For Buying Older Models

 Research every component of the speculated body or sensor, inside and out.
 Compare your front-runner to its market competitor, and list any fundamental differences.
 And after cumulation, if you find that the latest drop from Canon, Fujifilm, or Sony is still your best choice, you know you've reached a restorative turning point.

-A healthy, informed decision will always help advance your creativity.
+A healthy, informed decision will always help advance your creativity (and make save you a few bucks).

 Reasons TO Buy A New Camera